node-red/node-red.github.io/docs/developing-flows/documenting-flows.md

 Choosing good names for things applies just as much to the tabs and subflows used.

-It also very important for Link nodes.
+It is also very important for Link nodes.
 Without a name set, you have to use the Link node's internal ID when creating links between different tabs.
 That makes it hard to identify the right target node and mistakes can happen.
 If you consider the Link nodes as providing APIs between the different tabs, then a good choice of naming scheme will be needed.
 The names should clearly identify the start and end point of each flow.

 ### Adding port labels